SUSAN Roux has added her name to the list of winners of the prestigious City of Joondalup Community Invitation Art Award.

 The Popular Choice Award, nominated and voted by members of the community, will be announced in the first week of November.

-During the exhibition opening, Mr Jacob also officially welcomed artist-in-residence Helen Pynor to the City.
+During the exhibition opening, Mr Jacob also officially welcomed guest speaker and artist-in-residence Helen Pynor to the City.

 Over the next few weeks, Dr Pynor will develop a concept for a commissioned artwork for the City.